3 Leading Job Sectors in West Virginia With Great Outlooks

 - By 2030, the percentage of West Virginians older than age 65 is projected to be almost 23 percent, which is about seven percentage points higher than in 2010.
 That represents a rate of population aging that is above the nationwide average.‡

 - In many of the state's cities, health care organizations are among the top employers.
-For instance, a lot of Charleston area residents benefit from being employed in the nation's 78th-largest community health system.*** And in the Huntington area, at least four of the top 15 employers are related to health care, collectively employing over 6,800 people.†
+For instance, a lot of Charleston area residents benefit from being employed in the nation's 78th-largest community health system.*** And in the Huntington area, at least seven of the top 25 employers are related to health care.†

 2. Technical Services